Do your joints hurt when you move? Then you must move… but there’s a catch. You must move slowly.

 ASU is an extract made from the oils of avocado and soybean plants.
 It has been demonstrated to bring down pain and swelling in joints.
 It would take a large and expensive quantity of avocados to get the benefits of the oil from the fruit itself.
 That is why ASUs work as a convenient form of supplement for arthritis.

 Also known as Indian Frankincense, Boswellia is an ancient Ayurvedic herb revered for its anti-inflammatory and pain relief properties.
-When arthritis patients use NSAIDs over the long term, they develop stomach acid issues.
+When arthritis patients use supplements for arthritis NSAIDs over the long term, they develop stomach acid issues.
 However, Boswellia achieves the anti-inflammatory action through a different mechanism, making it a very sought after and studied herb these days.

 Rounding up the list of best supplements for arthritis is this extract from the stem and juice of the humble pineapple.
 This plant-derived supplement is considered a much safer alternative to prescription drugs and seems to give many people relief from arthritic pains.